Maple Pecan Bars

 Oh how I love pecan pie.
 Is thick, rich filling is paired off with crunchy, nutty pecans.
 I emulated this popular Thanksgiving dessert in the form of maple pecan bars.
 These squares have the same mouthwatering pecan pie filling flavored with pure maple syrup.
 Instead of a flaky pie crust, the crunchy, sweet filling sits on top of a buttery brown sugar shortbread crust.

 I suggest making these bars for Thanksgiving or Christmas, however, the maple flavor makes for a good dessert anytime during the fall or winter.
+I make my maple muffins all season long!
 Here are some tips to perfect maple pecan bars…

 Brown sugar shortbread crust